-PAM vs. PIM: Privilege by Any Name Is a Priority
+PAM vs. PIM: Privilege by Any Name Any Name Is a Priority

-Interestingly, managing privilege for end-user endpoints (aka workstations) is not included on the list above since not all analysts consider this part of the PAM or PIM category.
+Interestingly, privileged access management for end-user endpoints (a.k.a. workstations) is not included on the list above since not all analysts consider this part of the PAM or PIM category.
 That being said, many vendors who fall into the PAM or PIM category, including CyberArk, offer solutions that limit privilege on end-user endpoints, especially since many attacks involving privileged access start there.

 So, where does the CyberArk Privileged Access Security Solution come in, you might ask?
 CyberArk provides a critical layer of IT security to protect data, infrastructure and assets across the enterprise, in the cloud and throughout the DevOps pipeline.
-CyberArk has a strong track record for product innovation and a dedicated focus on customer success that includes offering multiple deployment options, including on-premises, cloud and as a service deployment options.
+CyberArk has a strong track record for product innovation and a dedicated focus on customer success that includes offering multiple deployment options, including on-premises, cloud and as-a-service.

 If you’re here to learn more about securing privileged access, here are some resources you might find of value:

-- Privileged Access Security for Dummies eBook– This is a great resource if need an overview about privileged access or would like a refresher.
+- Privileged Access Security for Dummies eBook is a great resource if you need an overview of privileged access management or would like a refresher.

-- Intro to Privileged Access Security training course – This free training course covers the basics of privileged access security and why it matters.
+- Intro to Privileged Access Security training course is free training course that covers the basics of privileged access management and why it matters.

-- Why CyberArk resource page – This page covers how the CyberArk Privileged Access Security Solution compares to alternatives from other vendors.
+- Why CyberArk resource page covers how the CyberArk Privileged Access Security Solution compares to alternatives from other vendors.

 It’s time to put semantics aside and focus on what’s truly important: securing privileged access across your enterprise to ensure you can reduce risk from external attackers or malicious insiders and launch new initiatives – such as investing in modern infrastructure and supporting digital transformation strategies – with confidence.